fire103103-dot/riscv-cpu/README.md

 - `CPU_Design_Documentation.pdf`: Design decisions, pipeline analysis, and architectural Q&A
 - `cpu_diagram_main.pdf`: Detailed block diagram with pipeline stages and control paths

-## Academic Integrity Notice
-This code is maintained as a private repository in accordance with UC Berkeley EECS 151 academic integrity policies.
-Access is granted only to potential employers, graduate schools, or recommendation letter writers upon request.

 **Contact:** fire103103@gmail.com